What is Content Moderation? The Ultimate Guide

 Proactive moderation involves actively seeking out problematic content before it is reported or flagged.
 It can be more effective than reactive moderation, but it requires significant resources and can be difficult to scale.

-Read more about proactive moderation and the pros and const of it.
+Read more about proactive moderation and the pros and cons of it.

 5. Automated moderation